Yangselw1/Project-1/README.md

 # Project-1
-Get myself used to guthub
+Get myself used to github